There are a lot of articles and people promoting “quick SEO fixes” on the internet.

 1. Assembly Line SEO Strategy

-I define “assembly line SEO” as when a person or agency uses the same exact tactics for every client.
+I define “assembly line SEO” as when a person or agency uses the same exact tactics for every client without any customization.

 Many of the larger SEO agencies use this strategy for their SMB division because it’s efficient to manage.